At Civicorps, we are committed to your wellbeing. This isn’t just a job or a school. We are here to help the whole person you are.

 We know that life isn’t just about work – it’s also about having fun!

 Historically, we have hosted frequent events for Corpsmembers and staff to bond and connect, such as barbecues at local parks, and at Community Meetings.
 Community Meetings offer a space to come together to support one another’s journey through the Corps, acknowledge successes, share professional tips and learn from visiting speakers.
-We expect to resume both of these traditions when health conditions allow.

 If you discover through your work at Civicorps that you love the outdoors and you’re prepared for a commitment to “intense work in miserable living conditions for minimal pay,” you might consider applying for the Backcountry Trails Program (BCTP).
 We’ve helped many Corpsmembers gain entry to this 40 year old program, run through the California Conservation Corps in partnership with AmeriCorps.
 Hands-on trail work, living and working in remote wilderness locations, five months completely off the grid, and the potential to earn an AmeriCorps scholarship make the Backcountry Trails Program incredibly unique.
 Corpsmembers call the BCTP experience unforgettable and transformative.